 Recent studies on the socio-economic status of women in pre-statehood Israel have challenged the legend, suggesting that the true story was much more complex and far less positive.
-The works of Deborah Bernstein, Margalit Shilo, Avishay Ehrlich, Billie Melman, Yossi Ben Artzi and Yaffah Berlovitz have successfully documented the experience of women in the Yishuv, questioning the myth of women and work during this period.
+The works of Deborah Bernstein, Margalit Shilo, Avishay Ehrlich, Billie Melman, Yossi Ben Artzi, and Yaffah Berlovitz have successfully documented the experience of women in the Yishuv.
 However, except for Bernstein’s work, the story of women and work tends to focus on the early period, is detached from the economic development of the Yishuv, and relies only minimally on economic data.

 The rate of female participation increased steadily throughout the period despite the rapid, erratic nature of the economic development of the Yishuv.
-Not only female participation rates but also female activity rates increased impressively during the period, the latter almost doubling by the end of the Mandate.
+Not only did female participation rates increase during the period, but so did female activity rates, the latter almost doubling by the end of the Mandate.
 Male activity rates, by comparison, increased from 1922 to 1945 by only 76 percent.